janglee83/TKXDPM.VN.20231-01/pull_request_template.md

 ## Description
 - What do this PR fix/create/update?

+## Impact range:
+- List impact range

-## Other resource
+## Logic
-- Is there other necessary information?
+- How your's code work

 ## Picture
 - Take a picture of your update and paste here